brisc#

 Deterministic

-Every step gives floating-point identical results between runs, for any number of threads.
+Every step gives floating-point identical results between runs, regardless of the number of threads used.

 Complete toolkit

-Preprocessing, dimensionality reduction, harmonization, label transfer, clustering, embedding, pseudobulk DE, and plotting.
+Supports preprocessing, dimensionality reduction, harmonization, label transfer, clustering, embedding, pseudobulk differential expression, and plotting.

 Interoperable

-Read and write .h5ad, .rds, .h5Seurat, and 10x files; interleave Python and R analyses via ryp without intermediate writes to disk.
+Reads and writes .h5ad, .rds, .h5Seurat, and 10x files; supports interleaving Python and R analyses via ryp without intermediate writes to disk.

 Memory-efficient

-~2× lower peak memory usage than Scanpy by tracking cells that pass QC instead of subsetting.
+Uses ~2× lower peak memory usage than Scanpy by tabulating which cells pass QC, instead of subsetting to them.

 User-friendly